ooples/pine_script_docs/source/language/Conditional_structures.rst

 The conditional structures in Pine are `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ and `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__.
 They can be used:

-- For their side effects, i.e., when they don't return a value but do things like reassign values to variables or calling functions
+- For their side effects, i.e., when they don't return a value but do things, like reassign values to variables or call functions.
 - To return a value or a tuple which can then be assigned to one (or more, in the case of tuples) variable.